 Florida businesses and property owners owe their guests a duty of care.
 In Florida, these parties must ensure properties are free of known hazards that could cause harm.
 If you suffer an injury on another person’s property, then you may be able to pursue legal action against the property owner or party that maintains the property.
 Premises liability is a practice area in personal injury law that deals with claims involving injuries on properties, such as a business, home or public facility.
+Our Tallahassee premises liability attorney answers common questions about Florida premises liability law below.

 If you or a loved one suffered harm in an incident on another person’s property, then you may be able to recover compensation for your damages.
 For example, you may be able to recover compensation for medical bills, lost income and pain and suffering.
 Below, we answer common questions about Florida premises liability law.